lmoore5460/Belly-Button-Challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

--- Requirements
+## Requirements
-- Bar Chart
+#Bar Chart
-Chart initializes without error
+- Chart initializes without error
-Chart updates when a new sample is selected
+- Chart updates when a new sample is selected
-Chart uses Top 10 sample values as values
+- Chart uses Top 10 sample values as values
-Chart uses otu_ids as the labels
+- Chart uses otu_ids as the labels
-Chart uses otu_labels as the tooltip
+- Chart uses otu_labels as the tooltip

-- Bubble Charts
+# Bubble Charts
-Chart initializes without error
+- Chart initializes without error

--- Chart updates when a new sample is selected
+- Chart updates when a new sample is selected

--- Chart uses otu_ids for the x values
+- Chart uses otu_ids for the x values

--- Chart uses otu_ids for marker colors
+- Chart uses otu_ids for marker colors

--- Chart uses sample_values for the y values
+- Chart uses sample_values for the y values

--- Chart uses sample_values for the marker size
+- Chart uses sample_values for the marker size

--- Chart uses `otu_labels for text values
+- Chart uses `otu_labels for text values

--- Metadata and Deployment
+# Metadata and Deployment
-Metadata initializes without error
+- Metadata initializes without error
-Metadata updates when a new sample is selected
+- Metadata updates when a new sample is selected
-App Successfully Deployed to Github Pages
+- App Successfully Deployed to Github Pages